- About this Annual Review

 - Corporate information

-We understand that we play an important public role and recognise that transparency in our data and decisions is essential to rebuilding trust in the financial sector.
+We acknowledge our important public role and recognise that transparency in our data and decisions is essential to rebuilding trust in the financial sector.

-AFCA publishes determinations in a form that identifies the financial firm against which the complaint is made, but does not identify the other parties to the complaint.
+In making determinations AFCA identifies the financial firm the complaint is lodged against, but we don’t identify other parties to the complaint.